 Step 2: Prepare for year end

-Check your payroll software is up to date.
-If it’s not, make sure you update it or you might miss out on new legislation (such as new USC thresholds), for example, which could be part of the updated software.
+- Check your payroll software is up to date.
+If it’s not, make sure you update it or you’ll miss out on new legislation (such as new USC thresholds), for example, which would be part of the updated software.

 Step 3: Run your year end report